READ THIS FIRST!

-When you have a first look, you still absolutely get the chance to make a moment of the first time you see each as bride and groom for the first time, just a more private moment, see Jon & Sophie as an example below.
-I’ve photographed dozens & dozens of first looks and I can also assure you, that it still also takes nothing away from the special moment where you see each other in the ‘aisle’ for the first time.
+When you have a first look, you still absolutely get the chance to make a moment of the first time you see each as bride and groom for the first time, just a more private moment, see Michele & Aaron as an example below.
+And the first look, because it is more private – the emotions are usually a lot more heightened.

 Where do we do the first look, will our guests see us before the ceremony too?